FatehZ/Mobiware/README.md

 # Mobiware

+Now, app is available in the Play Store!

 Mobiware Android app is a mobile application written in Kotlin that provides users with all information about mobile devices.

 Initially, app requires email and password for registration, and authorization with gmail and facebook will also be provided, soon.